marthoc/GarHAge/README.md

 When the `OPEN` payload is received on either of these topics, GarHAge momentarily activates a relay connected to the relevant garage door opener to cause the door to open.

 When the `CLOSE` payload is received on either of these topics, GarHAge momentarily activates a relay connected to the relevant garage door opener to cause the door to close.
-By default, GarHAge is configured to activate the same relay for the `OPEN` and `CLOSE` payloads.
+By default, GarHAge is configured to activate the same relay for the `OPEN` and `CLOSE` payloads, as most (if not all) garage door openers operate manually by momentarily closing the same circuit to both open and close.

 When the `STATE` payload is received on either of these topics, GarHAge publishes the status (`open` or `closed`) of the relevant garage door to the configurable topic `garage/door/1/status` or `garage/door/2/status`.
 These messages are published with the "retain" flag set. _(Note: To address a current issue in Home Assistant that may result in MQTT platforms not showing the correct garage door status (open/closed) after a HASS restart, I recommend creating an automation in Home Assistant that publishes the `STATE` payload for each door on HASS start.
 An example is provided in the [Configuring Home Assistant](#configuring-home-assistant) section of this documentation.)_

-When the state of a garage door changes (because GarHAge has triggered the door to open or close, or because the door has been opened or closed via a remote, pushbutton switch, or manually), GarHAge publishes the status (`open` or `closed`) of the relevant garage door to `garage/door/1/status` or `garage/door/2/status`.
+When the state of a garage door changes (either because GarHAge has triggered the door to open or close, or because the door has been opened or closed via a remote, pushbutton switch, or manually), GarHAge publishes the status (`open` or `closed`) of the relevant garage door to `garage/door/1/status` or `garage/door/2/status`.
 These messages are published with the "retain" flag set.

 GarHAge also publishes a "birth" message on connection to your MQTT broker, and a "last-will-and-testament" message on disconnection from the broker, so that your home automation software can respond appropriately to GarHAge being online or offline.